-- 59. Federal and state governments tried to slow the spread of COVID-19 and protect people, property, and businesses.
-Unprecedented directives were issued, requiring certain businesses to close and requiring residents to remain in their homes unless performing "essential" activities. - 60.
-On January 31, 2020, the United States Department of Health and Human Services declared that a public health emergency existed nationwide because of confirmed cases of COVID-19 in the United States. - 61.
-The earliest two confirmed deaths in the United States due to COVID-19 occurred in early and mid-February 2020. - 62.
-On March 11, 2020, the WHO officially declared the COVID-19 outbreak a worldwide pandemic. - 63.
-Beginning in early March 2020, U.S. state and local governments issued orders suspending or severely curtailing the operations of all "non-essential" or "high risk" businesses in response to the virus and/or risks created by virus.
-This included businesses such as those owned and operated by Plaintiff. - 64.
-On or about March 2020, states, counties, and cities where Plaintiff's insured business is located declared states of emergency to help prepare for broader spread of COVID-19. - 65.
-On or about March 2020, states where Plaintiff's insured business is located issued orders requiring business to operate their premises and conduct their operations on those premises so as to reduce their customer occupancy by a significant percentage to create space between customers.
+57. Federal and state governments tried to slow the spread of COVID-19 and protect people, property, and businesses.
+Unprecedented directives were issued, requiring certain businesses to close and requiring residents to remain in their homes unless performing "essential" activities.

+58. On January 31, 2020, the United States Department of Health and Human Services declared that a public health emergency existed nationwide because of confirmed cases of COVID19 in the United States.

+59. The earliest two confirmed deaths in the United States due to COVID-19 occurred in early and mid-February 2020.

+60. On March 11, 2020, the WHO officially declared the COVID-19 outbreak a worldwide pandemic.

+61. Beginning in early March 2020, U.S. state and local governments issued orders suspending or severely curtailing the operations of all "non-essential" or "high risk" businesses in response to the virus and/or risks created by virus.
+This included businesses such as those owned and operated by Plaintiff.

+62. On or about March 2020, states, counties, and cities where Plaintiff's insured business is located declared states of emergency to help prepare for broader spread of COVID-19.

+63. On or about March 2020, states where Plaintiff's insured business is located issued orders requiring business to operate their premises and conduct their operations on those premises so as to reduce their customer occupancy by a significant percentage to create space between customers.

-- 66. On or about March 2020, the state of New Jersey and city of Hamburg, issued orders closing or restricting access to numerous business locations, including Plaintiff's premises insured under the Policy. - 67.
-These orders, together with similarly construed orders issued by government officials, effectively curtailed Plaintiff's on-premises operations, resulting in an interruption of business operations and an immediate Business Interruption and Extra Expense loss. - 68.
-Because of the danger posed by COVID-19 and its spread as described above, Plaintiff also determined that closure was necessary to slow the spread of COVID-19 as a result of infected persons on the property or from those who would enter the property. - 69.
-Other states, and county and city officials have issued similar orders throughout the United States referencing physical property loss or damage or imminent threatened physical property loss or damage from the virus. - 70.
-Prior to the issuance of any of the orders curtailing or suspending non-essential business operations, numerous individuals would be present in Plaintiff's business location on a regular basis.
-The vast majority of those individuals were overnight guests, who would spend a substantial period of time in the hotel, often enjoying the company of others in celebratory settings involving conversation, laughing, and close interaction among individuals. - 71.
-Given the number of infected individuals, it is a virtual certainty that infected individuals, both symptomatic and asymptomatic, were present in Plaintiff's business on a daily basis even prior to the issuance of the governmental orders and would have been present daily in Plaintiff's business in an ever-increasing number in the absence of the issuance of those orders.
+64. On or about March 2020, states, counties, and cities where Plaintiff's insured business is located issued orders closing or restricting access to numerous business locations insured under the Policy.

+65. These orders, together with similarly construed orders issued by government officials, effectively curtailed Plaintiff's on-premises operations, resulting in an interruption of business operations and an immediate Business Interruption and Extra Expense loss.

+66. Because of the danger posed by COVID-19 and its spread as described above, Plaintiff also determined that closure was necessary to slow the spread of COVID-19 as a result of infected persons on the property or from those who would enter the property.

+67. Other states, and county and city officials have issued similar orders throughout the United States referencing physical property loss or damage or imminent threatened physical property loss or damage from the virus.

+68. Prior to the issuance of any of the orders curtailing or suspending non-essential business operations, numerous individuals would be present in Plaintiff's business location on a daily basis.

+69. These individuals would spend a substantial period of time in the offices, engaged in consultations and conversations, and close interactions among other individuals.

+70. Given the number of infected individuals, it is a virtual certainty that infected individuals, both symptomatic and asymptomatic, were present in Plaintiff's business on a daily basis even prior to the issuance of the governmental orders and would have been present daily in Plaintiff's business in an ever-increasing number in the absence of the issuance of those orders.